How much time does the Wildcat Marching Band take up?

 - WMB T-shirt - we wear these to game day rehearsals and under the wind and percussion uniforms for all performances.
 Sometimes it serves as our uniform for on-campus performances or on road trips, so it is important that everyone have one and that they all match (veterans are "grandfathered" to the old shirts while we transition to the new design).

-- Shoes - Winds and drumline wear black Super Drillmaster shoes and the colorguard wear nude Balance shoes.
+- Shoes - Winds and drumline wear black Super Drillmaster shoes and the colorguard wear Balance shoes (nude/black depending on costume).
 These two styles are affordable, comfortable, and appropriate for our style of marching.
 Winds and drumline may wear other brand black matte-finish marching shoes, provided they resemble the Super Drillmasters.

 - Lyre - Instrumentalists (including percussion) are required to own a lyre for their instrument.
 Everyone is required to have all music at every rehearsal.
 Flip folders will be provided, but it is important that everyone has a lyre.
 If you play flute or piccolo, you'll want to order a Flutist's Friend instead of a lyre.